Wednesday, August 24 – Thursday, August 25, 2022

 - What are other examples (or good case studies) from other fields that we can use to apply to this topic?

 - How can we better integrate experts on basic science, data science, the exposome, and epidemiology to address complex questions?

 Privacy Act Statement

 The primary use of the collection of your name and email address is for providing the webinar link and information, communicating about the workshop, and/or for individual follow up after the workshop.
-If you do not provide this information, you would not be able to participate in the workshop.
+If you do not provided this information, you were not be able to participate in the workshop.
 Collection of this information is authorized under 42 U.S.C.
 203, 241, 289l-1 and 44 U.S.C.
 3101, and Section 301 and 493 of the Public Health Service Act.
 The Privacy Act System of Records Notice (SORN) that covers collection of this information is 09-25-0156 Records of Participants in Programs and Respondents in Surveys Used to Evaluate Programs of the Public Health Service, HHS/PHS/NIH/OD and 09-90-1901 HHS Correspondence, Comment, Customer Service, and Contact List Records.

 Planning Committee Members

 - Danielle Carlin, NIEHS/DERT, Co-Chair

 - Suzanne Fenton, NIEHS/DNTP